A Friend for Life: Release

 The song began to gain airplay in March and was released as a single in April, coinciding with Steve Harley & Cockney Rebel's 'Back with the Band' tour – a 38 date UK tour which was the band's first in four years.
 It reached number 125 in the UK Singles Chart in May 2001 and stayed in the top 200 for four weeks.
 It also reached number 45 in the UK Independent Singles Chart.
+Speaking of the song's commercial reception, Harley told the Swindon Evening Advertiser in 2001, "It got a lot of Radio 2 airplay and was a hair's breadth off the top 75.
+It's not Radio 1, times move on and it is a different sort of music."

 "A Friend for Life" was later included on the Steve Harley & Cockney Rebel album The Quality of Mercy, which was released in 2005.
 As Harley was happy with the original recording, no changes were made to the song, although the track's producer credits were changed to both Cregan and Harley.